Sharen Jester Turney: Awards and recognition

-bestowed on an Oklahoman.
-Watch the induction ceremony on PBS here.

-In March 2014 Glassdoor included Sharen Turney "America's Favorite Bosses" CEO ranking list (she was one of only two women to make the list).
+In March 2014 Glassdoor included Turney in "America's Favorite Bosses" CEO ranking list (one of only two women).
 In March 2013, Turney was the only female CEO in the Top 50 of Glassdoor's "America's Favorite Bosses" list.
 In 2011, Turney ranked in the Top 10 of the Glassdoor's ten most popular retail CEOs.

 In 2005, Turney received the Dr. Catherine White Achievement Award from HeartShare Human Services in New York City.
 In 2009, she received the H.U.G.
 Award from the Intimate Apparel Square Club (IASC) in honor of her participation in raising funds for pediatric charities.
 In 2013, she was inducted into the Hall of Fame for the business education department at the University of Oklahoma, her alma mater.
 During her time at the university, she was a member of the Delta Gamma fraternity.